COVID-19 pandemic in Lebanon: March 2020

 On 1 March, the Ministry of Health announced 3 new cases, bringing the total cases to 13.
 These three people had isolated themselves upon arriving to Lebanon from Iran days before.

 On 4 March, total confirmed cases reached 15.

 On 10 March, the first coronavirus-related death in Lebanon was recorded.

 On 11 March, Rafik Hariri University Hospital announced the second death, a 55-year-old man.
 There were also 9 new cases.
 The first fully recovered patient was also announced.

-On 12 March, the third death was reported.
-This was a 79-year-old man who was infected from the first deceased patient at a hospital in Byblos.
+On 12 March, the third death was reported: a 79-year-old man who was infected from the virus's first killed patient in Lebanon, who was 59, at a hospital in Byblos.

 On 13 March, the total number of cases reached 78.
 These included an employee at the Ministry of Public Health.

 On 14 March, 15 new cases were announced in Lebanon, bringing the total to 93.

 On 15 March, 6 new cases were announced, bringing the total to 99.
 Lebanon declared a state of medical emergency.
-The government announced the two-week closure of Beirut Airport, seaports and land entrances to begin on March 18.
+The government announced the two-week closure of Beirut Airport, seaports and land entrances to begin on 18 March.

-On 21 March, Prime Minister Hassan Diab in a televised speech urged people in Lebanon to implement "self-curfew," adding that security forces would enforce the lockdown measures.
+On 21 March, then Prime Minister, Hassan Diab, in a televised speech, urged people in Lebanon to implement "self-curfew", adding that security forces would enforce the lockdown measures.

 On 26 March, Lebanon imposed a partial curfew from 7 p.m. to 5 a.m. to slow the spread of the virus.
-35 new cases were announced, bringing the total number of cases to 368.
+On that day, 35 new cases were announced, bringing the total number of cases to 368.

 On 30 March, there were 446 confirmed cases and 11 deaths.

 April 2020

-On 2 April, Philippine ambassador to Lebanon, Bernardita Catalla, died of COVID-19 in Beirut at the age of 62.
-She was the first Filipino diplomat to succumb to the disease.
+On 2 April, 62-year-old Philippine ambassador to Lebanon, Bernardita Catalla, died of COVID-19 in Beirut.
+She was the first Filipino diplomat to die from the disease.
 Human Rights Watch released a report saying that at least 21 Lebanese municipalities have introduced discriminatory restrictions on Syrian refugees that do not apply to Lebanese residents as part of their efforts to combat COVID-19, undermining the country's public health response.

-On 4 April, the Minister Of Health department announced there were 520 total cases of COVID-19.
+On 4 April, the Minister of Health department announced there were 520 total cases of COVID-19.

-On 9 April, the Lebanese Cabinet extended the national lockdown, which started on 15 March and was extended on 26 March, for an additional 2 weeks until 26 April.
+On 9 April, the Lebanese Cabinet extended the national lockdown, which started on 15 March and was extended on 26 March, for an additional two weeks until 26 April.

 On 22 April, a Palestinian from Syria became the first case reported in a refugee camp, located in the Wavel refugee camp in Bekaa.
 The total number of cases was 682, with 22 deaths.